 How to Avoid Common Kitchen Hazards

-Whether you live in a tiny studio or spacious mansion, the kitchen is indisputably the heart of the home.
+Whether you live in a tiny studio or a spacious mansion, the kitchen is indisputably the heart of the home.
 It’s where loved ones gather to eat, laugh, and find comfort.

 So it’s no coincidence that a room that attracts so much traffic also attracts accidents.
-As hubs of electric appliances, sharp cooking tools, and burning hot stove-tops, kitchens tend to see more accidents than anywhere else in the house.
+As hubs of electric appliances, sharp cooking tools, and burning hot stove tops, kitchens tend to see more accidents than anywhere else in the house.

-Between your oven, stove, grill, microwave, and other appliances (anyone else out there obsessed with the air fryer trend?), your kitchen has abundant opportunities for unwanted ignition.
+Between your oven, stove, grill, microwave, and other appliances (anyone else obsessed with the air fryer trend?), your kitchen has abundant opportunities for unwanted ignition.
 Luckily, being careful while cooking can cut down on them.

 Kitchen fires can happen to even the most careful cooks, though, so it’s just as important to know how to react if you ever get caught in the throes of one.